Centurions clash with police at Colosseum

 ROME (Reuters) - Tourists in Rome on Thursday would have been forgiven if they had thought for a moment that they had stepped back in time.

-Roman centurions, complete with red skirts, tunics, armor, swords and feathered helmets, fought in front of the Colosseum.
+Roman centurions, complete with red skirts, tunics, armour, swords and feathered helmets, fought in front of the Colosseum.
 But this time it was with a modern enemy - Rome’s city police.

 The police arrived at the ancient amphitheatre to enforce an eviction notice for the men, who ask for money to have their picture taken by tourists.